 Health and counseling records may be provided to physicians and licensed psychologists of the student's choosing.

-Faculty and staff access to student educational records for administrative reasons is allowed provided that such persons are properly identified and can demonstrate a legitimate educational interest in the material.
 Students may have access to appropriate information as designated by the dean or department head.
 If a breach of confidentiality occurs, appropriate formal disciplinary action will be taken up to and including dismissal from employment.